knackwurstking/templ-pwa-example/README.md

 ### Project structure

-- `components/` — templ components.
+- `components/` — templ components
-- `db/` — Database access code used to access the spending logs.
-- `handlers/` — HTTP handlers.
-- `static/` — Files that are available to the public.
+- `public/` — Files available to the public
-- `services/` — Services used by the handlers.
-- `.gitignore` — Some stuff are not worthy of being committed.
+- `.gitignore` — Some stuff are not worthy of being committed
-- `Dockerfile` — Container configuration to run the application with the glorious Docker.
+- `main.go` — The entry point to our application
-- `Makefile` — A runner and builder script.
+- `Makefile` — A runner and builder script
-- `main.go` — The entry point to our application.
+- `pwa-assets.config.js` — PWA configuration for the `make generate-pwa-assets`
+  script (`@vite-pwa/assets-generator`)

 ### Generate templ files